All current, open RFPs are available via the Grants page.

 This refers to the applicant’s perception of institutional support for study abroad.
 The diagnostic questions presented in the Online Application Form are designed to collect general non-attributable information about applying institutions with regard to study abroad to and from the U.S.

 There is no set period for the sustainability plan, but longevity will be looked upon favorably.
 We recommend that you outline how your proposed program will continue in Years 2 and 3.

 There are no specific metrics that we require you to use to measure the success of your proposed program.
 The important thing is to make sure that you connect the M&E Plan to the goals & objectives of your program.
-You should propose reasonable and relevant metrics for the activities proposed, recognizing the objectives and activities of your project, the objectives outlined in the RFP, and the overall goals of the 100,000 Strong in the Americas initiative to increase study abroad between the United States and Latin America and the Caribbean.
+You should propose reasonable and relevant metrics for the activities proposed, recognizing the objectives and activities of your project, the objectives outlined in the RFP, and the overall goals of 100,000 Strong in the Americas to increase study abroad between the United States and Latin America and the Caribbean.

 It is neither expected nor discouraged.

-Proposals must also include at least one letter of support; either from the applying institution, its international studies office, the partner institution(s) and/or others joining or supporting the applicant on the proposed program (e.g., NGOs, local government/communities, private companies, etc.).
+Yes to all of the questions above.
+Proposals must include a letter of support from the applying institution and your partner institution(s).
+We also encourage including letters from others joining/supporting the applicant on the proposed program (e.g., NGOs, local government/communities, private companies, etc.).
 However, no formal agreement is required between partnering institutions, but the intent to collaborate must be demonstrated.

-You may identify more than one PI for the proposed program.
-You may upload as many résumés in any format, but they should adhere to the page limits described in the RFP for annexes.
+There is no particular format, but they should adhere to the page limits described in the RFP for annexes.